Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Close the Blinds

 When it's dark, your body tells itself it's time to sleep.
-Too much light can keep you from falling asleep and prevents your body from producing melatonin, the sleep hormone.
+Too much light can keep you from falling asleep and prevents your body from producing melatonin.
+However, you want enough natural light to come into your bedroom in the morning as this helps your internal clock to regulate sleep & wake times.

 Set a Schedule

 Stick to the same schedule to regulate when to sleep and when to wake.
-To help your body set it's sleep/wake cycle - within 30 minutes of rising get outside for 15-20 minutes of daylight or sunlight, and before going to bed close the blinds.
+Another way to help your body set it's sleep/wake cycle - within 30 minutes of waking up, go outside for 15-20 minutes of daylight/sunlight.
+Once your body's cycle sets, you can close the blinds all the way - and your body will know when it's time to wake up.

 Health Vibes - quality sleep is critical for your mind & body to restore